A Local's favourite Volcanic Craters in Iceland

 Hrossaborg crater

 Hrossaborg crater in North Iceland is a 10,000-year-old scoria crater in the shape of an amphitheatre.
-The name Hrossaborg means Horse Castle or Horse City, and here horses were kept in earlier times as it kind of acts like a natural pen.
+The name Hrossaborg means Horse Castle or Horse City, and here horses were kept in earlier times because it kind of served as a natural pen.

-The highest crater rim of Hrossaborg is 441 meters above seal-level
+The highest point on the crater rim of Hrossaborg is 441 meters above sea level.

-Here you will find many sandstone images and it is the first stop on the tour to Askja before you enter the highland of Iceland.
-Here the drivers let out the air of the tires (33 psi to 15 psi) to give them a wider grip for the gravel roads in the highland.
+Here you will find many sandstone images, and it is the first stop on the tour to Askja before you enter the highland of Iceland.
+Here, the drivers let air out of the tires (from 33 psi to 15 psi) to give them a wider grip on the gravel roads in the highland.

 Saxhóll craterSaxhóll crater Snæfellsnes peninsula

-The view-dial designed by my father-in-law on top of Saxhóll crater
+The view-dial designed by my father-in-law on top of the Saxhóll crater

-My next 3 craters are located on the magical Snæfellsnes peninsula in West-Iceland and are all very accessible.
-The first one is the red 45 metres high Litli-Saxhóll crater.
-You ascend it via award-winning steps, which got awarded the Rosa Barba Landscape Prize in 2018.
+My next 3 craters are located on the magical Snæfellsnes peninsula in West Iceland and are all very accessible.
+The first one is the red, 45-metre-high Litli-Saxhóll crater.
+You ascend it via award-winning steps, which were awarded the Rosa Barba Landscape Prize in 2018.

 On top of the volcano, you will find one of the view-dials made by my father-in-law.
-Such view-dials show the names and height of the surrounding mountains.
-You will find them in many places in Iceland and I seek them out on my travels in my country.
+Such view-dials show the names and heights of the surrounding mountains.
+You will find them in many places in Iceland, and I seek them out on my travels in my country.

 Hólahólar cratersHólahólar craters Snæfellsnes peninsula